ingo/ingo.github.io/_recipes/hefeknodel_with_paprika_chicken.md

 vegan: null
 veggie: null
 ---

+A perfect comfort food for any day.
 Hefeknödel, a German bread dumpling, is a hearty and comforting dish.
 Paired with Paprika Chicken, it becomes a complete meal that is both satisfying and flavorful.
 The recipe is simple and straightforward, making it perfect for a weeknight dinner or a special occasion.

 ### Ingredients